cqparts/cqparts/docs-sphinx/tutorials/fastener-easy-install.rst

 To do this manually, we'd have to:

-* **evaluate** (or measure) the diameter and depth of the woodscrew's pilot hole, as well as the location and size of the anchor's cylindrical bore on the other workpiece.
+* **evaluate** (or measure) the diameter and depth of the woodscrew's pilot hole, as well as the location and size of the anchor's cylindrical bore on the vertical workpiece.
 * **select** an apropriately sized wood-screw and anchor (based on the evaluation we've made).
 * **apply** the pilot hole, and anchor's bore.
 Then screw in the wood-screw,